ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 8. Click **Create** to create a Cloud connection.

-Cloud connections are available in all current locations except Montreal 1, São Paulo 1, and Washington 4.
+Cloud connections are available in all current locations except Toronto 1, Montreal 1, São Paulo 1, and Washington 4.
 {: note}

 ## Modifying Cloud connections